Davidt001/BJJ/README.md

     -   #### Typography
         -   The main fonts I used for this project were Montserrat and Oswald.
 Monterrat is considered an easy to read and streamlined font and Oswald is and impactful sans serif font and together they make a nice visual pairing.

-          -   #### Imagery
+         #### Imagry
-        -   Imagery was important for this site for not only design reasong but also to explain what the martial art looks like as it is quite unlike other martial arts.
-The large, background image ont the signup page is designed to be eye-catching and pique the users interest.
+        -   Imagery was important for this site for not only design reasons but also to explain what the martial art looks like as it is quite unlike other martial arts.
+The large, background image on the signup page is designed to be eye-catching and pique the users interest.
 The grid on the homepage uses imagrry to try to visually explain to people what the martial art entails.